Tips from an #adulting fintech entrepreneur and father of two

 If you love food, spend money on food experiences that inspire you.
 If you love travelling, spend money on those life-changing trips.
 There is no need to feel guilty about it.
 Money is a means to an end — not the end.
 Just spend within your means, so that "future you" will not suffer at the hands of the current you.

 Tip #10: Be serious about your investments

 You have worked hard for it.
 Start taking it seriously so it can bear more fruit for you and your family.

 Most people I talk to would rather spend 30 minutes looking for where to have supper tonight than research for 30 minutes on how to grow their wealth over the next 30 years.
 Put in the effort to understand why and how you should take risks with your hard-earned money for higher expected returns.

 As Warren Buffett famously said, "Someone's sitting in the shade today because someone planted a tree a long time ago."

-TIP #0: Before you do anything, clear high-cost debt (student or credit card loans)
+Tip #0: Before you do anything, clear high-cost debt

-It is hard for any investment to beat the interest rates you might be paying on high-cost debt, so before you do anything save up and clear your debt so you can start your wealth-building journey.
+It is hard for any investment to beat the interest rates you might be paying on high-cost debt, such as student loans or credit loans, so before you do anything save up and clear your debt so you can start your wealth-building journey.

 To get started with Endowus, click here.